 - invention (n.)

-- c.
-1400, "devised method of organization," from Old French invencion (13c.) and directly from Latin inventionem (nominative inventio) "faculty of invention; a finding, discovery," noun of action from past participle stem of invenire "devise, discover, find," from in- "in, on" (see in- (2)) + venire "to come" (see venue).
+- early 15c., "finding or discovering of something," from Old French invencion (13c.) and directly from Latin inventionem (nominative inventio) "faculty of invention," noun of action from past participle stem of invenire "to come upon, find; find out; invent, discover, devise; ascertain; acquire, get earn," from in- "in, on" (see in- (2)) + venire "to come" (see venue).
+Sense of "thing invented" is first recorded 1510s; that of "act or process of finding out how to make or do" is from 1530s.

-Meaning "finding or discovering of something" is early 15c. in English; sense of "thing invented" is first recorded 1510s.
-Etymological sense preserved in Invention of the Cross, Church festival (May 3) celebrating the reputed finding of the Cross of the Crucifixion by Helena, mother of Constantine, in 326 C.E.
+Earliest sense of the word in Middle English was "devised method of organization" (c.
+1400), now obsolete.
+Meaning "finding or discovery of something" is preserved in Invention of the Cross, Church festival (May 3) celebrating the reputed finding of the Cross of the Crucifixion by Helena, mother of Constantine, in 326 C.E.
+The related classical Latin word for "a device, contrivance" was inventum.